How to effectively enforce alimony?

-Where do I start when seeking alimony?
+Where do I start when claiming child support?

 The establishment of maintenance by the court is a prerequisite for obtaining maintenance or punishing the defaulter in the event of long-term or repeated non-payment.